UniversalDependencies/docs/_es/pos/PUNCT.md

 - Comma: _<b>,</b>_
 - Parentheses: _<b>()</b>_

 In Spanish, the opening question mark (¿) and the opening exclamation mark (¡) are used at the beginning of a question or an exclamatory statement and are always paired with their corresponding closing punctuation marks at the end (? and ! respectively).

 For instance:

 _¿Cómo estás?_ "How are you?"
-_Qué sorpresa_ "What a surprise!"
+_¡Qué sorpresa!_ "What a surprise!"

 These punctuation marks are always used in standard written Spanish.
 In some informal settings like social media or text messages, they might be omitted, but this is not considered grammatically correct.